anyone2/IndigoPlugin-Voice-Monkey/README.md

 [Step-by-Step Guide with screenshots](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/DEVICES.md)

 ## Text-To-Speech
+## Play a Sound
+## Play a Audio File
+## Play a Background Audio File

+No additional setup is required to gain this ability after a Voice Monkey device is created as detailed in the guides above.

 - Create an Action Group
 - Type: Device Actions
 - Voice Monkey Controls -> Text to Speech
+- Voice Monkey Controls -> Play a Sound
+- Voice Monkey Controls -> Play a Audio File
+- Voice Monkey Controls -> Play a Background Audio File

 - Select a previously configured Voice Monkey device

-- In the text box, type what you want the device to attempt to speak

-    - Click the checkbox, to change the voice if you you want
+- Populate the screen which displays

-## Ask a Prompted Yes/No Question (a Pro feature)
+## Ask a Prompted Yes/No Question

-Get the basic features working before you attempt to set this up.
+Create a Voice Monkey Device, ensure that Text-To-Speech is functioning.

-**Ensure that the Indigo Alexa Plugin is enabled.**
+**Enable the Indigo Alexa Plugin**
 It is required for this capability to work.

 [Step-by-Step Guide](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/YESNO_QUESTIONS_TEXT_ONLY.md)